klahnakoski/mo-logs/README.md

 An exception can be uniquely identified by the first-parameter string template it is given; exceptions raised with the same template are the same type.
-You should have no need to create new exception sub-types.
+You should have no need to create new exception types.

 ### Testing for exception "types"